hashicorp/vault-lambda-extension/README.md

 ### Quick Start

-The [quick-start](./quick-start) directory has a fully worked example, for which you will need an AWS account and some comand line tools.
+The [quick-start](./quick-start) directory has a fully worked example, for which you will need an AWS account and some command line tools.
 Follow the readme in that directory if you'd like to try out the extension from scratch. **Please note it will create real infrastructure with an associated cost as per AWS' pricing.**